Chester-xx/IPR-Social_Media_Website-Assignment/README.md

     - Images that can be uploaded, are stored as relative file names
     - The images are not stored within the database in order to focus on efficiency & database security
     - Passwords are hashed before storage, using the standard hashing algorithm SHA256
-    - MySQL database storage, connection using mysqli in PHP
+    - MySQL database storage, connection using mysqli in PHP, management in phpmyadmin

 ## Landing Page
 - Redirects users to the Log In page or Dashboard relative to their session ID